Should-we-tax-food-according-to-its-evironmental-footprint_Banneraadj.jpg

 Money aside, it is also important to consider the many other potentially wide-reaching and positive implications that could come about as a result of this initiative.

 Another positive outcome we could expect to see is conversation.
 For the government to even consider such a drastic policy emphasises the grave nature of the climate crisis, and the urgency that is needed to tackle it.
-For those who have had the privilege of thus far choosing to disengage from the climate conversation, or have even had it bypass their radar entirely, this may well be the wakeup call that is needed.
+For those who have had the privilege of thus far choosing to disengage from the climate conversation or have even had it bypass their radar entirely, this may well be the wake-up call that is needed.
 Food is one of the very few commodities that affects us all.
-Independent of our age, economic status, academic background, dress-sense, or taste in music we all need to eat, and a policy like this would – in some way or another – impact us all.
-The very nature of the commodity in question therefore makes this policy, and the rhetoric surrounding it, uniquely all-encapsulating, and provides us with an opportunity to potentially engage more people than any campaign or policy that has come before.
+Independent of our age, economic status, academic background, dress sense, or taste in music, we all need to eat, and a policy like this would – in some way or another – impact us all.
+The very nature of the commodity in question, therefore, makes this policy, and the rhetoric surrounding it, uniquely all-encapsulating and provides us with an opportunity to potentially engage more people than any campaign or policy that has come before.

 As a result of this increased attention, we could hope to see a shift in public perception towards our foods.
-Whilst I am by no means foolish enough to think that this tax alone would alter people’s attitudes and dietary behaviours enough to solve the problem once and for all, I strongly believe – or at least I hope – that it could be a hugely positive start.
+Whilst I am not foolish enough to think that this tax alone would alter people’s attitudes and dietary behaviours enough to solve the problem once and for all, I strongly believe – or at least I hope – that it could be a hugely positive start.

 FOR THE HEALTH OF THE PEOPLE AS WELL AS THE PLANET

 Furthermore, those foods which have been found to be good for both us and the planet, such as plant-based products, have also been shown to be better for our wallets.
-Any policy which generates a population level shift towards a diet that is richer in plants would lead to improvements in health for the majority of the population, without disproportionately impacting lower income individuals.
+Any policy which generates a population-level shift towards a diet that is richer in plants would lead to improvements in health for the majority of the population without disproportionately impacting lower-income individuals.

 DISCLAIMER: A TAX IS NOT THE BE-ALL AND END-ALL